Admissions: International Students

 - Insert names of references into “References” section (Note: we only require two.
 Put N/A in third line)

-- Complete residency information to be reviewed for in-state tuition rates
+- Complete residency information

 - Request official transcripts from all post-secondary institutions to be sent to UMBC Graduate School, 1000 Hilltop Circle, Baltimore, MD 21250 or emailed to firstname.lastname@example.org